Top 10 Instant Messaging platforms for business

 2020.
 Omnichannel communication platform MessageBird raises $200M

-MessageBird, the Amsterdam-headquartered cloud communications company, has raised $200 million in Series C. Originally seen as a European or “rest of the world” competitor to U.S.-based Twilio — offering a cloud communications platform that supports voice, video and text capabilities all wrapped up in an API — MessageBird has since repositioned itself as an “Omnichannel Platform-as-a-Service” (OPaaS).
-The idea is to easily enable enterprises and medium and smaller-sized companies to communicate with customers on any channel of their choosing.
-Out of the box, this includes support for WhatsApp, Messenger, WeChat, Twitter, Line, Telegram, SMS, email and voice.
-Customers can start online and then move their support request or query over to a more convenient channel, such as their favourite mobile messaging app, which, of course, can go with them.
+MessageBird, the cloud communications company headquartered in Amsterdam, has successfully secured $200 million in Series C funding.
+While initially perceived as a European or "rest of the world" rival to Twilio, a U.S.-based cloud communications platform, MessageBird has since repositioned itself as an "Omnichannel Platform-as-a-Service" (OPaaS).
+The primary goal is to enable enterprises, as well as medium and smaller-sized companies, to effortlessly engage with customers through their preferred communication channels.
+The platform offers support for various channels right from the start, including WhatsApp, Messenger, WeChat, Twitter, Line, Telegram, SMS, email, and voice.
+This flexibility empowers customers to initiate their interactions online and seamlessly transition to a more convenient channel, such as their preferred mobile messaging app, ensuring uninterrupted communication.

 2020.
 Microsoft challenges Twilio with the launch of Azure Communication Services